tendermint/tendermint/docs/rfc/rfc-000-p2p-roadmap.rst

   should be discarded.

-Some of these issues will be resolved early in the 0.36 cycle, with the removal of the legacy componets.
+Some of these issues will be resolved early in the 0.36 cycle, with the removal of the legacy components.

 The 0.36 release also provides the opportunity to make changes to the protocol, as the release will not be compatible with previous releases.